bilal-fazlani/commanddotnet/docs/TestTools/Tools/testing-middleware.md

 Verify also has the Scenario.Then.AssertContext callback for a more fluid syntax approach.

-## Accessing parameter values
+## Accessing invocation values

-When your middleware can modify the method parameters, you'll want to access the invocation metadata to verify.
+When your middleware can modify the invocation, such as parameter values and class instances, you'll want to access the invocation metadata to verify.

 There are a few [CommandContext extension methods](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet.TestTools/CommandContextTestExtensions.cs) to make this easier.

 To get the [InvocationStep](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/InvocationStep.cs), which contains the Command, Invocation and Instance, use:

-* `GetCommandInvocationStep()` to get the invocation of the command.
+* `GetCommandInvocationInfo()` to get the invocation of the command.
-* `GetInterceptorInvocationStep<TInterceptorClass>()` to get the invocation of the interceptor in the specified class.
+* `GetCommandInvocationInfo<TCommandClass>()` to get the invocation of the command with the `.Instance` typed as `TCommandClass`.

-To get the [Invocation](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/IInvocation.cs), which contains the Arguments, Parameters, ParameterValues and MethodInfo, use:

-* `GetCommandInvocation()` to get the invocation of the command.
-* `GetInterceptorInvocation<TInterceptorClass>()` to get the invocation of the interceptor in the specified class.
+* `GetInterceptorInvocationInfo<TInterceptorClass>()` to get the invocation of the interceptor in the specified class with the `.Instance` typed as `TInterceptorClass`.

-To get an invocation that will indicate if the method was invoked, use `GetCommandTrackingInvocation()` or `GetInterceptorTrackingInvocation<TInterceptorClass>()` and assert the `WasInvoked` property.
-You will need to configure the AppRunner with `.InjectTrackingInvocations()` for this to work.
+The `InvocationInfo` includes the properties for [InvocationStep](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/InvocationStep.cs) and [Invocation](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/IInvocation.cs).
+The xml comments in the linked source files indicate which stage each property is loaded.

+The `InvocationInfo` properties `ArgumentParameters` and `ArgumentParameterValues` include only those parameters that define arguments.
+They do not include parameters of type InterceptorExecutionDelegate, CommandContext, IConsole or  any other type configured as a parameter resolver.
+Those are available in via `NonArgumentParameters` and `NonArgumentParameterValues`

+The `InvocationInfo` includes a `WasInvoked` property.
+To use this, configure the AppRunner with `.TrackInvocations()`.
 A friendly error message will remind you if your forget.

-To get the typed instance of class, use `GetCommandInstance<TCommandClass>` or `GetInterceptorInstance<TInterceptorClass>`.

-!!!
-Note
-    The interceptor versions of these methods will return null if the specified interceptor is not in the hieararchy of the executed command.

-The xml comments for [InvocationStep](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/InvocationStep.cs) and [Invocation](https://github.com/bilal-fazlani/commanddotnet/blob/master/CommandDotNet/Execution/IInvocation.cs) indicate which stage each property is loaded.

 ### Example